nathanielzacharias/volunteer_management_system/README.md

 Development focused first on giving the Events full CRUD functionality with 7 RESTful routes before adding other features.

 ## Unsolved problems
-- [ ] CSS styling is currently broken
+- [x] CSS styling is currently broken
+- [ ] DB Events does not include Users who have volunteered
+- [ ] Do not show Create new event button
 - [ ] Grant user privileges of Admin or Volunteer

 ## User stories